 Forbes also acknowledges that while her experiences inspired the concept, it was a need to help others in more dire situations than hers that motivated her to transition from idea to execution.
 She feels fortunate to have come from a stable, steady home environment but for many who are supporting families themselves, don’t have a support system or whose jobs are full time careers rather than part-time work, Before You Break is an even bigger lifeline.

-Gabrielle got so much out of her first OnRamp experience, she plans to participate for a second time as part of the next cohort so that she can finetune her pitch and eventually take part in the pitch competition that capstones the program.
+Gabrielle got so much out of her first Proof Positive experience, she plans to participate for a second time as part of the next cohort so that she can finetune her pitch and eventually take part in the pitch competition that capstones the program.
 Eventually, she sees herself going even further through the Science Center’s suite of commercialization support for startups.

 Every time I come to Venture Café, I learn something new, and I meet somebody new.

 But for now, Gabrielle is transitioning from Venture Café participant to Venture Café session designer.
 On February 17th her session “For the Love of Entrepreneurship” debuted at Venture Café.
 In time for Valentine’s Day, the event had a speed-dating format which brought together members of the innovation ecosystem to share ideas and advice, or ask questions, in short five-minute conversations intended to be casual and light.